- Gluten is a protein found in certain grains such as wheat, barley, and rye.

 What is celiac disease?

-Celiac disease is an autoimmune disorder that is triggered when gluten-containing foods are eaten.
+Celiac disease is an autoimmune disorder that is triggered in some people when gluten-containing foods are eaten.
 An autoimmune disorder is one in which the body’s immune system attacks an organ.
 When a person with celiac disease eats a food with gluten in it, the immune system launches an attack against the small intestine which damages the lining of the intestine.
 Noticeable symptoms of celiac disease are diarrhea, abdominal (stomach) pain, unintentional weight loss, anemia, poor appetite, irregular periods, delayed growth, and delayed onset of puberty.
-Some teens will have almost no noticeable symptoms, but their health care provider may detect a nutritional deficiency (such as low vitamin D levels) or low bone mineral density.
+There may also be other noticeable symptoms such as a skin rash, headaches, and fatigue.
+Some people have almost no noticeable symptoms, but their health care provider may detect a nutritional deficiency (such as low vitamin D levels) or low bone mineral density.

 Gluten is harmful for someone with celiac disease.
 Following a gluten-free diet heals the small intestine, and usually eventually causes symptoms of celiac disease to go away.
 Following a gluten-free diet may require a lot of work at first, but soon will seem more automatic.
 Instead of feeling limited, you will see that there are tons of delicious (gluten-free) options for you!